smichaelonline/My-lil-goblin/README.md

 As the little goblin asks for things ("May I have some pie?", "Can I play with my toys?" or "Money Please"), be sure to give him what he wants by clicking the appropriate icon in a timely manner or you may run into some trouble.

-Include a link to your deployed game and any instructions you deem important.
 ### Game Requirements:
 - [x] Artwork
 - [x] Animation